Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 ## Frameworks, Libraries & Programs Used

-- [Google Fonts](https://fonts.google.com/https://fonts.google.com/) - provide all of the fonts for this website.
+- [Google Fonts](https://fonts.google.com/https://fonts.google.com/) - provide Indie Flower fonts fort he website.

 - [Github](https://github.com/IrisSmok) - was used to store the project code.

 - [Gitpod](https://www.gitpod.io/) - was used for coding.

- [Font Awesome](https://fontawesome.com/) -was used for the Did you know list icons.
+ [Font Awesome](https://fontawesome.com/) -was used for the "Did you know?" list icons.

 - [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.